AllenFang/react-bootstrap-table/README.md

 - rich function hooks
 - large columns table

-You can see more about this component on [here](http://allenfang.github.io/react-bootstrap-table/index.html). and example is on [here](http://allenfang.github.io/react-bootstrap-table/example.html).</br>
+You can see more about [react-bootstrap-table](http://allenfang.github.io/react-bootstrap-table/index.html).
+[Here](https://github.com/AllenFang/react-bootstrap-table/tree/master/examples/js) are a lots of examples.</br>
+You can check the [this](http://allenfang.github.io/react-bootstrap-table/advance.html) for more advance usage for ```react-bootstrap-table```.
+Feel free to ask more examples.</br>
 Check the <a href='https://github.com/AllenFang/react-bootstrap-table/blob/master/CHANGELOG.md'>CHANGELOG</a> for more detail release notes.

 ## Development